 Do you know Mary of Gluten-Free Spinner?
 Well, please allow me to introduce her!
 I adopted Mary for the ever-growing, always inspiring Adopt a Gluten-Free Blogger event this month.
-Created by the lovely Sea (Book of Yum) as a way to foster community among blogs that feature gluten-free recipes, this month’s event is hosted by Lexie of Lexie’s Kitchen.
+Created by the lovely Sea (Book of Yum) as a way to foster community among blogs that feature gluten-free recipes, this month’s event is hosted by Lexie of Lexie’s Kitchen (now at Flo and Grace).
 Lexie is truly a bright light in the gluten-free, special diet community.
 Her tagline is Modified Recipes for Modified Diets™, and she does a beautiful job of that!

-Of course, there were many recipes of Mary’s I wanted to try!
-But, I have to agree with the sentiment that Maggie expressed the other day in her adoption post of Amy (Simply Sugar & Gluten-Free), I could stop writing my blog and devote all my time to making gluten-free recipes from all the other great bloggers I know.
+There were in fact, many recipes of Mary’s I wanted to try!
+But, I have to agree with the sentiment that Maggie (She Let Them Eat Cake) expressed the other day in her adoption post for this event, I could stop writing my blog and devote all my time to making gluten-free recipes from all the other great bloggers I know.
 Chocolate Financiers, Cinnamon-Crusted Banana Bread with Mini Chocolate Chips, Flourless Chocolate Cake with Raspberry Lime Salsa, and Foccacia Sandwich Bread are just a few recipes of Mary’s that beckon to me.

 Mary also joined in on Sea’s wonderful adoption event his month by adopting another favorite gluten-free blogger of mine, Kate at Gluten-Free Gobsmacked.
 Mary made Kate’s Cheesy Quinoa Crackers recipe, substituting sorghum flour for quinoa flour.
 My word, those are some beautiful crackers.
 Check them out on Mary’s lovely adoption post here.
 I also adopted Kate quite some time ago; you can see my adoption here.
 Grain-free cheese rolls and easy pizza crust anyone?